Literacy, Numeracy and Pedagogy

-Diana Rigg (DR) is a research, evidence- based literacy program aimed at developing spelling, oral and written skills in a systematic way.
+Diana Rigg (DR) is a researched, evidence- based literacy program aimed at developing spelling, oral and written skills in a systematic way.
 Students are pre-tested before starting the program to ensure maximum literacy outcomes are achieved.

 As ‘concepts’ are the building blocks of facts, statements or paragraphs, ‘concept development’ is an important part of teaching and learning.
 We effectively teach engaging, interactive ‘instructional tactics’ such as ‘Think, Pair, Share’, ‘Place Mat’ and ‘Plus, Minus, Interesting’ tailored to our student needs.
-These strategies support students to grasp ‘concepts’ in classroom/group setting.
+These strategies support students to grasp ‘concepts’ in the classroom/group setting.

 Contemporary Applied Behaviour Analysis (ABA)